 Students work in collaborative teams to explore Franklin's life through interactive activities such as setting type for a printing press, playing a glass armonica, and experimenting with electricity.
 In this program students learn using multiple intelligences.
 With hands-on activities they experience the musical, mathematical, linguistic, spatial, interpersonal, and creative sides of Dr. Franklin.

 Benjamin Franklin: Man of Many Talents (grades K-2)

 The younger students learn about Benjamin Franklin through a story and then have the opportunity to create their own invention.
 They also try some of Dr. Franklin's inventions.

 Reserve An Education Program Now

-All education programs include reserved tickets to tour Independence Hall.
+All education programs include reserved tickets to tour Independence Hall or to visit the Benjamin Franklin Museum.
 These one hour education programs are offered on Tuesdays, Wednesdays, Thursdays, and Fridays at 9:30, 11:00, and 12:30.